richard-to/richard-to.github.io/programming/_posts/2015-04-01-setting-up-a-rails-dev-environment-with-vagrant-and-ansible.md

 **PostgreSQL issue 2: Can't connect to psql**

-After resolving issue number 1, I was still unable to execute the PostgreSQL tasks to create database users.
+After resolving the first issue, I was still unable to execute the PostgreSQL tasks to create database users.

 Specifically I got this message: